Trust Model

 1. The airnode operator is calling the API they claim

 The endpoint ID is a specification-bound hash that commits to the API URL, path, method, parameters, and encoding rules.
-Two independent operators serving the same API with the same config produce the same endpoint ID.
-This is a verifiable commitment -- you can inspect the config and confirm the endpoint ID matches -- but it is not proof that the operator is actually running that config.
+You can recompute the endpoint ID from the operator's published config and confirm it matches what you are integrating against — this is a verifiable commitment to the configuration, but not on its own proof that the airnode is actually running that config.
 With a first-party airnode, this is not a concern: the API provider has no reason to misrepresent calls to their own API.
-Until TLS proofs mature, third-party operators require out-of-band trust.
+TLS proofs close the remaining gap by attesting that each response really did come from the declared HTTPS endpoint.

 2. The airnode's private key is secure